 Your rework rate is the percentage of changes that are considered rework for a given timeframe.
 Ideally, you’d keep this rate as low as possible, as low rework rates mean your teams are writing clean, efficient code and have more time to focus on delivering new features.

-Planning accuracy is the ratio of the planned and completed issues or story points out of the total issues or story points planned for the iteration.
 Nobody loves telling the execs, sales, customer success, and marketing that all their plans have to change because engineering missed a deadline.

 It’s inevitable that you’re going to have scope creep and unplanned work each iteration, but keeping a high planning accuracy means you’re delivering on your promises to the rest of the business most of the time.